-Instituto Nacional de Pesquisas Espaciais (INPE) - Lab. de Integração e Testes (LIT) eduardo@lit.inpe.br
+Instituto Nacional de Pesquisas Espaciais (INPE) - Lab. de Integração e Testes (LIT) denio@lit.inpe.br

-Abstract: This paper deals with a test that simulates a model of lamp arrangement after a numerical study.
-The test was carried on in a 1 x 1 m thermal vacuum chamber using a setup of four tungsten filament lamps, radiometers, power supplies, controllers and aluminum baffles.
+Abstract: This paper deals with a method to obtain a uniform heat flux on a surface.
+The work is composed of a numerical method, which was refined by an experimental test.
+The test was carried out in a 1 x 1 m thermal vacuum chamber using a setup of four tungsten filament lamps, radiometers, power supplies, controllers and aluminum baffles.
 These radiometers are made by aluminum in cylinder format with a copper black sensor, which they are isolated from the main bodies.
 The lamp behavior was previously known by another test, which the main goal was to quantify the intensity lamp radiation on a given surface.
 Based in the results obtained, it was made a numerical method to simulate the heat flux from two or more lamps.
 Using extrapolation and theoretic behavior obtained from the lamp manufacturer, a numerical method to obtain uniformity heat fluxes on a larger surface was developed.
 Only in the borders, the uniformity values were different from the average.
-To increase the uniformity and refine the method, aluminum baffles (reflect surfaces) had been used in this setup.
-The final result was the analysis of the uniformity of the heat flux, to improve the model and to find a standard model.
-This final model is hoped to be used to simulate the IRA's (infrared radiator areas) of CBERS-2B Satellite, to latter make the setups of each IRA and to fulfill a Thermal Balance Test, to simulate the space conditions that its will be suffer.
+To increase the uniformity and refine the method, an experimental test was fulfilled to verify the influence of the aluminum baffles (reflect surfaces).
+The final result was the qualification of a model to simulate the behavior of the heat flux from many lamps.
+The same setup is hoped to be used in a Thermal Balance Test of CBERS-2B Satellite, to simulate the space conditions that this satellite will be suffer.
 This test will be necessary to qualify the satellite to flight.